-The undisciplined mind finds it difficult to assume a state which is denied by the But the ancient teachers senses. discovered that sleep, or a state akin to aided man in making sleep, his assumption.
+The undisciplined mind finds it difficult to assume a state which is denied by the the ancient senses.
+But teachers discovered that sleep, or a state akin to aided in man making sleep. his assumption.
 Therefore, they dramatized the first creative act of man as one in which man was in a profound sleep.
-This not only sets the pattern for all future creative acts but shows us that man has but one substance that is truly his to use in creating his world and that is himself if you will take a concordance or a Bible dictionary and look up the word thigh as used in this story you will see that it has nothing to do with the thigh.
-It is defined as the soft parts that are creative in a man, that hang upon the thigh of a man.
+This not only sets the pattern for all future creative acts but shows us that man has but one substance that is truly his to use in creating his world and that is himself.